A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Preliminary Study on the Application of Deep Learning for Solving Partial Differential Equations (PDEs)

-In our forthcoming research paper \cite{raissi2019physics}, we present a new formulation of the self-adaptive weighting scheme known as Residuals-RAE-PINNs, which incorporates the K-nearest algorithm.
+{ We proposed a new formulation of the weighting scheme known as Residuals-RAE-PINNs \cite{zhangresiduals}, which incorporates the K-nearest algorithm.
+It is crucial to emphasize that Residuals-RAE-PINNs differs fundamentally from conventional self-adaptive PINNs (such as SA-PINNs \cite{mcclenny2023self}).
+In SA-PINNs, the weights are treated as trainable parameters that evolve simultaneously with the network parameters $\theta$ during gradient descent, creating a coupled optimization problem.
+In contrast, Residuals-RAE-PINNs employs a \textbf{pre-training weight update} mechanism: at the beginning of each training iteration, the weights are first computed based on the current residuals and then held fixed throughout that iteration's parameter update.
+This decoupled procedure ensures that within each gradient descent step, the network training operates with constant weights, thereby making the theoretical analysis tractable.
 This approach considers the PDE residuals from neighboring points when calculating the weights.
 The research showcases that this algorithm provides exceptional stability, resulting in enhanced accuracy for difficult learning problems.
 Moreover, during the process of error analysis, a crucial issue arises when attempting to approximate the general loss using discrete samples from the domain.
-Therefore, it is essential to ensure that the self-adaptive weights are bounded and stable.
-This is a vital consideration in our decision to choose this framework.
-The primary difference in the modified training loss for Residuals-RAE-PINNs lies in its utilization of a weighted approach to evaluate PDE residuals, as opposed to the conventional MSE loss.
+Therefore, it is essential to ensure that the weights are bounded and stable.
+This is a vital consideration in our decision to choose this framework.} The primary difference in the modified training loss for Residuals-RAE-PINNs lies in its utilization of a weighted approach to evaluate PDE residuals, as opposed to the conventional MSE loss.
 More specifically, the modified training loss for interior points can be defined as follows:

-In (\ref{eq::modifiedloss}), we introduce the squared 2-norm of the modified internal residual $\|\hat{R}_{int}(\boldsymbol{x}_{int},t_{int} ; \theta)\|_{2, D \times (0,T]}^2$.
+In Eq. \eqref{eq::modifiedloss}, we introduce the squared $L^2$ norm of the modified internal residual { $\|\hat{R}_{int}(\boldsymbol{x}_{int},t_{int} ; \theta)\|_{L^2(D \times [0,T])}^2$}.
 The value of $\hat{R}_{int}^{(i)}$ can be estimated by multiplying the self-adaptive pointwise weights, $\lambda_{int}^{(i)}$, and the original internal residual, ${R}_{int}^{(i)}$.
 Here, $(\bullet)^{(i)}$ represents the index of the residual point sampled from the interior domain.
 The Residuals-RAE weighting scheme is designed to ensure stability in training and encourage the network to assign higher weights to sub-domains that are more difficult to learn.
 Initially, the Residuals-RAE-PINNs considers a simple weighting scheme: